alexcurley/semipublic.co/README.md

 # Semipublic's Financial Document Repository

-This is a collection of every publicly available financial document subitted by public media entities to the Corporation for Public Broadcasting.
-These documents feed the database at data.semipublic.co as well as the Substack at semipublic.co.
+This is a collection of every publicly available financial document subitted by public media entities to the Corporation for Public Broadcasting as well as a compilation of that data into various CSVs.
+These documents and CSVs feed the database at data.semipublic.co as well as the Substack at semipublic.co.

-Within each fiscal year, you'll find a CSV containing an index of every CPB grantee for that year as well as what kinds of documents are associated with that grantee.
+Within each fiscal year, you'll find a CSV containing an index of every CPB grantee for that year as well as CSVs of data gathered from AFRs/FSRs and AFSes.
+Stations are assigned a numerical ID to assist in joining the data together in a SQL database.

+In the Public Media Documents parent folder, you'll find a CSV of ever CPB grant issued from 2019 to 2024.

-## Types of documents
+## Types of documents (PDFs)

 - **Annual Financial Reports**: These are required for all potential CPB grantees with an annual revenue of over $300,000 and contain detailed breakdowns of revenue and expenditures by type and source.
 AFRs vary slightly depending on whether the potential grantee is a radio or a television station.
 - **Financial Summary Reports**: These are required for all potential CPB grantees with an annual revenue of less than $300,000 and contain slightly less detailed breakdowns of revenue and expendutures by type and source.
 FSRs for radio and television stations are identical, though television stations rarely make less than $300,000 in yearly revenue.